What is a home care package?

 What is an income assessment for home care packages?

-Your service provider may ask you to pay an income-tested care fee towards the cost of your care.
+The Government may require your Home Care Package to be income tested and you may need to pay a care fee towards the cost of your care.
 This fee is different for everyone because it is based on your individual income.
-This fee is in addition to the basic daily fee.
+This fee is listed on your Service Providers monthly individualised budget and monthly statement for you to track your income assessed fee (if applicable) and the total of services you have received in the month.

 Fee estimator for home care packages

-You can use the fee estimator tool to help you estimate what fees your home care service provider may ask you to pay.
+You can use the fee estimator tool to help you estimate what fees your provider may ask you to pay.
 Use the income and assets checklist to help you fill in the estimator.

 What is the package budget?

-When a service provider offers you a home care package, they will need to work with you to develop an individual budget to fund your care plan.
+When a service provider offers you a home care package, they will need to work with you to develop an individual budget to fund your care plan to reach your individual goals.

-The individual budget sets out the total amount of funds available under your home care package and how those funds will be allocated and spent.
+The individual budget sets out the total amount of funds available and how those funds will be allocated and spent.

-Your service provider administers the home care package funds on your behalf.
+Your service provider administers the funds on your behalf.

 Your home care package budget is made up of: